Best Spider Man Villains in the MCU

 First appearing in Amazing Spider-Man #13, Mysterio is an enigmatic trickster, using science and illusion to outwit Spidey and co.
 He often uses gaseous drugs against his opponents, and his fighting skills are well-honed.

 Mysterio is actually an actor named Quentin Beck.
-His knowledge of special movie effects gave him all he needed to start a life of crime, starting by trying to frame Spider-Man for a bank robbery.
-Over the years, he’s been defeated numerous times by various villains, but he keeps coming back for more.
+His knowledge of special movie effects gave him all he needed to start a life of crime, beginning with trying to frame Spider-Man for a bank robbery.
+Over the years, he’s been defeated numerous times by various villains and heroes, but he keeps coming back for an encore.

 6. Doctor Octopus

 Doc Ock is a freak of science with a vengeful spirit and a towering intellect.
-Four mechanical arms are grafted onto his back, and he controls them with lethal precision.
+Originally known as Dr. Otto Octavius, he now has four mechanical arms grafted onto his back, and he controls them with lethal precision.

 Doc Ock has had some strange story arcs throughout the series, dying and being resurrected on more than one occasion.
 He even switches bodies with Peter Parker at one point, becoming the Superior Spider-Man.

 5. The Sandman

 The Sandman is one of the strangest of all Spider-Man villains.
 He’s also one of the deadliest.

 Created by Stan Lee and Steve Ditko, Sandman first appeared in The Amazing Spider-Man #4.
 A freak accident involving radioactive sand transforms a criminal named Flint Marko (whose real name is William Baker) into a living mineral.
 He is able to retain his human form whenever he wishes, but he can break down into an avalanche of sand and change into various shapes to aid him in combat.
 He can take a punch, too — his sandy structure makes him invulnerable to most attacks.